One Liner Review:

 The Last Jedi pretty much has problems right from the start.
 The usual scroll of text to fill us in on what’s been going on is fine, but then the first action sequence is pilot Po (Oscar Isaac) flying around in an X-Wing Rocket Ship blasting every giant cannon in sight on a huge enemy space station.
 The problem is that none of these cannons can shoot anywhere near him.
-It feels and sounds fantastic for an action scene, and right away you are thrown into a Star Wars movie and get this feeling like there’s nothing else quite like this sort of movie in the world, but the logic of why this plane can’t be shot down doesn’t exactly add up.
+It feels and sounds fantastic for an action scene, and right away you are thrown into a Star Wars movie and get this feeling like there’s nothing else quite like it in the world, but the logic of why this plane can’t be shot down doesn’t exactly add up.
 They say it’s because the ship is too small for them to hit.
 It’s not enough of an explanation, and there’s no threat which definitely detracts from the situation.

 Speaking of Kylo Ren and his Darth Vader look, one thing that was absolutely fantastic about the Force Awakens was the whole appearance of this character.
 His look was menacing in the same black helmet and outfit way that Darth Vader was in the original films.
 And the sound of his voice through the helmet was also incredibly cool and spooky.
 When he took off his helmet, about halfway through the Force Awakens, and stopped wearing it for a while, it was a shame.
 This movie does worse.
 It has Kylo Ren take off his helmet very early on (after only about one or two scenes,) and then destroy it, so that he can never wear it again.
 There goes one of the coolest things about this character.
-Again, a lousy decision by whoever wrote this thing.
+Again, a lousy decision that harkens back to the writing of the movie,

 Luke is an angry character in this film, and that actually works for him.
 He becomes the grump of the movie (in place of Han Solo who died in the last film.)
 Especially since Luke has some pretty sound reasoning and logic for turning on the Jedi or idea of the Jedi.
 There’s a really cool story about how Luke realized the darkness that was inside Kylo Ren, and considered killing him, to the point where he had a light saber raised over Ren while the boy was sleeping.
 The story is told like Rashomon, through multiple points of view, so that we can see the way each character interpreted it.
 And eventually we get the truth.
 It’s an important moment, since this is the single situation that led to Ren destroying the Jedi temple and joining the dark side.